Freedom of the Press

 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

-Freedom of speech is protected by the constitution under Article 8, and this right is usually respected by the government in practice.
-However, under the 1993 information code, media outlets may be summarily banned if they are accused of distributing false information or endangering national security.
-Libel laws are also unfavorable to the press and put the burden of proof on the defendant.
+Although freedom of speech is protected by the constitution under Article 8, in practice journalists occasionally face harassment by public authorities for coverage deemed unfavorable, and many practice self-censorship.
+Under the 1993 information code, media outlets may be summarily banned if they are accused of distributing false information or endangering national security.
+Libel laws are unfavorable to the press and put the burden of proof on the defendant.
 No law exists to guarantee equal access to information.
-The Supreme Council of Communication—which operates within the presidential office with limited independence—acts as the regulatory body for the media.
+In June 2007, the media came under the control of the newly formed Ministry of Culture, Tourism, Communications, and Spokesman of the Government, which is responsible for developing media policy.
+The Superior Council of Communication, which is housed in the presidential office and possesses little independence, regulates the media.

 The investigation into the 1998 murder of prominent journalist Norbert Zongo continued to demonstrate in 2007 the limits to press freedom in Burkina Faso.
 Following the July 2006 dismissal of the case against a presidential guard, the only person ever formally charged in the murder, subsequent efforts in 2006 to reopen the case by Zongo’s family and Reporters Sans Frontieres were unsuccessful.
 On February 3, almost 3,000 people demonstrated in the capital against the closing of this case, but no government response was ever forthcoming.
 In January 2007, a court in Ouagadougou sentenced two journalists with the private monthly L’Evenement, director Germain Nama and editor Ahmed Newton Barry, to two-month suspended prison terms and fines of US$680 each on libel charges, associated with a 2006 report connecting President Blaise Compaore’s brother with Zongo’s murder.